IsaacScript/isaacscript/packages/docs/docs/main/custom-stages.md

 ### Step 2 - Set Up `tsconfig.json`

-After you've created your rooms and saved them as an XML file, the next step to to tell IsaacScript about them.
+After you have created your rooms and saved them as an XML file, the next step to tell IsaacScript about them.
 You define and configure your custom stages by adding information to the `tsconfig.json` file.
 (This is the TypeScript configuration file.
 It is already included with every IsaacScript mod, and lives in the root of your project.)

 First, make sure that it has a "$schema" field at the top: